 Step 4 - Complete College Readiness Tool

-The tool is used to best assess whether or not there are recommendations for you before you start your program.
+This tool is used to best assess whether or not there are recommendations for you before you start your program.
 Don’t get stressed about this test.
-You can’t fail it, it is just to ensure that students are prepared for success in their program of choice.
+You can’t fail it.
+It is just to ensure that students are prepared for success in their program of choice.
 When needed, upgrading, pre-requisites or additional support services may be recommended or needed before you begin your actual program.

 Step 5 - Find a place to live